 L&M has historical email data for 10,000 active users and 20,000 inactive users stored in a legacy archive.
 To remain compliant, cater to employees who might return (and keep the math simple), they need to retain all of their inactive user data.

 They’ve bought licenses for the 10,000 active users they need, plus a surplus of 1000 licenses to cover future hires.
-However, they now discover (like you just did) that in order to move their 20,000 inactive users to Office 365, they need to buy an additional 20,000 licenses just for the purpose of migration.
+However, they now discover (like you just did) that in order to move their 20,000 inactive users to Microsoft 365, they need to buy an additional 20,000 licenses just for the purpose of migration.
 That’s an expensive outlay and, even with the massive growth they’re expecting, they’re never going to need that many extra licenses available – meaning most of their investment will be wasted.

 Of course, being a savvy bunch of legal eagles, L&M don’t want to spend that much on additional licenses.
-Instead, the migration team hatches a cunning plan to overcome the Office 365 inactive mailbox cost.
+Instead, the migration team hatches a cunning plan to overcome the Microsoft 365 inactive mailbox cost.
 They’ll use their 1000 surplus licenses to migrate their inactive users in 20 batches.
 Problem solved!

 Not quite.

-You see, the seemingly simple ‘recycling’ of an Office 365 license takes 90 days by default.
+You see, the seemingly simple ‘recycling’ of an Microsoft 365 license takes 90 days by default.
 That means L&M have to wait three months between each batch of 1000 inactive users they migrate.
 In other words, they either have to take the hit on 20,000 extra licenses or add five years to their migration schedule.

 To add insult to injury, L&M’s current archive vendor has already told them that converting the inactive user files from the proprietary format they’re stored in and preparing them for migration will take at least a year and cost a great deal for the “reconversion processing.”
 They even go so far as to claim (without a hint of bias) that it isn’t worth the hassle of migrating and suggest L&M remain where they are.
 At this point, L&M are starting to think that would be the better choice too.

-Whether it comes at the cost of a long, drawn-out migration process or a significant spend on unnecessary licenses, when all your inactive users finally make it to your Office 365 environment, there are more challenges to come.
+Whether it comes at the cost of a long, drawn-out migration process or a significant spend on unnecessary licenses, when all your inactive users finally make it to your Microsoft 365 environment, there are more challenges to come.

-A common approach to dealing with large volumes of inactive users in Office 365 is to transfer them to a shared mailbox, effectively storing all your leaver data in one giant bucket or a series of buckets.
+A common approach to dealing with large volumes of inactive users in Microsoft 365 is to transfer them to a shared mailbox, effectively storing all your leaver data in one giant bucket or a series of buckets.
 It may sound convenient, but it can lead to problems later, especially for those required to comply with specific regulations.
 While a shared mailbox provides a convenient way to apply retention policies to multiple inactive users, chain of custody will be broken.
 It means that individual mailbox owners no longer exist, with the shared mailbox becoming the owner of all messages within it.

 Further to the above, inactive users stored in a shared mailbox cannot be put on legal hold.
 A retention policy can be placed on the entire shared mailbox, but, as with searches, a lot of granularity is lost.